 Surgical procedures

-Clearly, some surgical procedures are more dangerous than others.
-Eric Levi. advocates for a risk assessment before any procedure takes place, starting with ‘Does it need to be done now?”
-Take a look at his post on how he is modifying his operative technique in order to reduce risk to himself and his colleagues.
+Some surgical procedures are more dangerous than others.
+Eric Levi advocates for a risk assessment before any procedure takes place, starting with ‘Does it need to be done now?’
+Take a look at his post on how he is modifying his operative technique to reduce risk to himself and his colleagues.

-On the 25th of March, the combined Colleges of Surgeons of Great Britain and Ireland recommended against laparoscopic surgery due to the potential for aerosol formation.
+On March 25th, the combined Colleges of Surgeons of Great Britain and Ireland recommended against laparoscopic surgery due to the potential for aerosol formation.
 Endoscopy, at either end, also has the potential for the creation of fomites and aerosolizing droplets and so should be carried out with extreme caution.

 Dental procedures

-There are very few dental procedures that need to be performed as an emergency but given that high-speed drills can lead to aerosolization have a care for our dental colleagues that may also be exposed in the course of duty.
+Very few dental procedures need to be performed as an emergency, but given that high-speed drills can lead to aerosolization, we must care for our dental colleagues who may also be exposed in the course of duty.

 The guidance for these procedures is common sense.
 Don’t perform them if you don’t have to.
 This is not the time for some minor dental procedures.
-If they have to be carried out then it should happen in the appropriate space with the appropriate staff.
+If they have to be carried out, they should happen in the appropriate space with the appropriate staff.
 This means in a single room (ideally) with the minimum number of staff wearing appropriate PPE.

 *Clearly the first step of the algorithm is D for Danger.
 That means putting on your PPE.